Sv443/BetterYTM/contributing.md

 - TypeScript (for type safety and better autocomplete)
 - The source code of BetterYTM
   This is especially regarding the files `src/interface.ts`, `src/types.ts`, `src/siteEvents.ts` and `src/observers.ts`
-- Being on the lookout for pull requests, since they will list new features and changes to the interface
+- Being on the lookout for pull requests, since they will list new features and changes to the interface that you probably want to prepare for
-- This document, as it contains most of the information you need to know about the BetterYTM interface, or at least points you to the places where you can find it
+- This document, as it contains most of the information you need to know about the BetterYTM interface, or at least points you to the places where you can find the actual information

 <br>